What’s rendering in Rails?

-The ultimate goal of your Ruby on Rails application is to render a view.
+Rendering is the ultimate goal of your Ruby on Rails application.
+You render a view, usually

 A view is what the user sees.

-It’s the culmination of all the work your app has to do, combining logic, data & view templates to serve the user’s request.
+It’s the result of all the work your Rails app has to do.
+Views combine logic, data & view templates to serve the user’s request.

 Even returning a JSON response can be considered a view.

 That’s why learning everything you can about the rendering system in Rails is important if you don’t want all your work to get wasted.